TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/befunge/how-to-implement-the-solution.md

----
-title: Fizz Buzz in Befunge
-layout: default
-last-modified: 2020-08-30
-featured-image: fizz-buzz-in-befunge.jpg
-tags: [befunge, fizz-buzz]
-authors:
-  - stuin
----

-Here we will go over Fizz Buzz in Befunge.

-## How to Implement the Solution

 Befunge, like many other esoteric languages, has a very unique look to it, and is very complex at first glance.
 Each operation is denoted by a single character, and the file can be traversed in four directions.
 If you have not read about it before, do that first, starting here: [The Befunge Programming Language][1].

 The Fizz-Buzz problem itself is here:

-    If a number is divisible by 3, print the word â€˜Fizzâ€™ instead of the number.
+    If a number is divisible by 3, print the word ‘Fizz’ instead of the number.
-    If the number is divisible by 5, print the word â€˜Buzzâ€™ instead of the number.
+    If the number is divisible by 5, print the word ‘Buzz’ instead of the number.
-    Finally, if the number is divisible by both 3 and 5, print â€˜FizzBuzzâ€™ instead of the number.
+    Finally, if the number is divisible by both 3 and 5, print ‘FizzBuzz’ instead of the number.
 Otherwise, just print the number.

 Followed by the Befunge code: